how to make money with personal blog

 You Can Retire Deacon that is early Hayes

 Many bloggers sell ebooks via their platforms, charging premium costs for specific information.
-But it might be an improved fit for your audience if you offer your ebook through an ebook that is well-established such as Amazon, especially if:
+But it might be an improved fit for your audience if you offer your ebook through a well-established ebook, such as Amazon, especially if:

 your ebook has a (potentially) big market